 A422 To record the adjustment in an allocation Treasury Appropriation Fund Symbol for the amount receivable from invested balances when the budget authority is temporarily reduced.

-Comment: Also post USSGL TC-A418 to record the budget authority temporarily reduced.
+Comment: Also post USSGL TC-A135to record the budget authority temporarily reduced.

 A424 To adjust the payable due for amounts previously appropriated to the allocation Treasury Appropriation Fund Symbol (TAFS) from the parent TAFS that maintains invested balances as a result of an enacted temporary reduction.